gchq/stroom-docs/content/en/docs/user-guide/content/documentation.md

 The purpose of this sub-tab is to allow the user to provide any documentation about the {{< glossary "entity" >}} that is relevant.
 For example a user might want to provide information about the system that a {{< glossary "Feed" >}} receives data from, or document the purpose of a complex XSLT translation.

-In previous versions this documentation was a small and simple *Description* text field, however now it is a full screen of rich text.
+In previous versions of stroom this documentation was a small and simple *Description* text field, however now it is a full screen of rich text.
 This screen defaults to its read-only preview mode, but the user can toggle it to the edit mode to edit the content.
 In the edit mode, the documentation can be created/edited using plain text, or {{< glossary "Markdown" >}}.
 Markdown is a fairly simple markup language for producing richly formatted text from plain text.

+There are many variants of markdown that all have subtly different features or syntax.
 Stroom uses the {{< external-link "Showdown" "https://github.com/showdownjs/showdown/wiki/Showdown's-Markdown-syntax" >}} markdown converter to render users' markdown content into formatted text.
 This link is the definitive source for supported markdown syntax.

 {{% note %}}
-The _Showdown_ markdown processor used in stroom is not the same as the markdown processor used within this *stroom-docs* documentation site, so there may be some differences in syntax.
+The _Showdown_ markdown processor used in stroom is **not** the same as the markdown processor used within this  documentation site (*stroom-docs*), so there may be some subtle differences in syntax.
 {{% /note %}}

+## Example Markdown Content

 The following is a brief guide to the most common formatting that can be done with markdown and that is supported in Stroom.